In vitro fertilisation: Cameroon

 Ernestine Gwet Bell supervised the first Cameroonian child born by IVF in 1998.

 Canada

-In Canada, one cycle of IVF treatment can cost between $7,750 to $12,250 CAD, and medications alone can cost between $2,500 to over $7,000 CAD.
+In Canada, one cycle of IVF treatment can cost between $7,750 and $12,250 CAD, and medications alone can cost from $2,500 to over $7,000 CAD.
 The funding mechanisms that influence accessibility in Canada vary by province and territory, with some provinces providing full, partial or no coverage.